Tips for Meaningful Letter Writing

 Sara: "I write just like I would talk.
 The main thing is to keep it light-hearted, upbeat, and non-political."

-Shandra: "I start off by offering my thanks and tell them I'm sorry they have to leave home to do their job.
+Shandra: “I start by offering my thanks and telling them I’m sorry they must leave home to do their job.
 I then explain to them how much it means to me that I get to live in a free country and not be afraid every day.
 Then I write a short paragraph about myself.
-I then write a few generic questions for conversation starting.
-I close with a Bible verse or an encouraging quotation."
+I then write a few generic questions to start the conversation.
+I close with a Bible verse or an encouraging quotation.”

 Bob: "Just tell your story.
 Get to know you type things.
 Always be positive and encouraging too."

-Lenny: "Introduce yourself and tell about your family and pets.
+Lenny: “Introduce yourself and tell them about your family and pets.
 Let them know why you are writing.
-Tell them about daily stuff and funny things, stories, or even tell them about sports....most guys want to know what is happening in the sports world.
-I know I liked when people sent me news about sports when I was deployed."
+Tell them about daily stuff and funny things, stories, or even tell them about sports...
+Most guys want to know what is happening in the sports world.
+I know I liked when people sent me news about sports when I was deployed.”

-Becca: "Tell them about school and how you got to write a letter so they know it's not some kind of hoax."
+Becca: “Tell them about school and how you got to write a letter, so they know it’s not some hoax.”

-Christi: "Don't be afraid to share "your story".
+Christi: “Don’t be afraid to share ‘your story’.
 Be sure to thank them for being in the military.
 Include some humor but be aware that everyone has a different sense of humor.
 If you get the Sunday funny papers, send them over.
-Tell them a riddle.
-Be sure to include the answer at the close of your letter." *EXAMPLE - "You're in a race and you pass the person in 2nd place.
-What position are you in now?"
+Tell them a riddle (*EXAMPLE – 'You’re in a race and you pass the person in 2nd place.
+What position are you in now?').
+Be sure to include the answer at the close of your letter (*ANSWER – '2nd place!!').”

-Melody: "I always tell them a little about myself, thank them for serving our country, send them a prayer or inspirational poem.
-They appreciate knowing that a complete stranger takes the time to let them know we think about them and care about them".
+Melody: “I always tell them a little about myself, thank them for serving our country, and send them a prayer or inspirational poem.
+They appreciate knowing that a stranger takes the time to let them know we think about them and care about them.”

 Caroline: "It's easy to write them, just keep it happy with no negativity, that's all you have to do."

-Charlotte: "First letter should be an introduction.
-I talk about my family, as well as some of my more unique interests.
-If you’re a student, let them know where you go to school and what subjects you like and which you don't.
+Charlotte: “First letter should be an introduction.
+I talk about my family and some of my more unique interests.
+If you're a student, let them know where you go to school and what subjects you like and which you don’t.
 My letters are all about getting them out of where they are for a short time.
-I talk about what I have been doing.
+I often talk about what I've been doing.
 Other times it is describing the area around me, writing stories, or describing things (like the sound of rain in the woods), or what I have been reading.
-Keep the letter happy."
+Keep the letter happy.”

-We hope you have fun sharing your life with someone you may never meet.
-Just remember, they will never meet us either and yet, they are doing an incredibly difficult job for us.
+We hope you have fun sharing your life with someone you will never meet.
+Just remember, they will never meet us either, yet they are doing an incredibly difficult job for us.
 Did you know that less than 1/2 of 1% of us ever serve in the military?
-They are special and unique and they go to places we can only imagine.
-They are some of America's finest men and women and we now get the chance to say, "Thank you.
-We love you and we are SO grateful".
+They are special and unique and go to places we can only imagine.
+They are some of America’s finest men and women and we now get the chance to say, “Thank you.
+We love you and we are SO grateful.’

 One last thought – If you don’t hear back from someone, it could be for several reasons.